Christian Medina: Boxing career

 Medina faced Ryosuke Nishida in an IBF bantamweight title eliminator on 11 August 2023.
 He lost the fight by unanimous decision, with scores of 118–110, 117–111 and 116–112.

 Medina faced Ivan Meneses in an eight-round super bantamweight bout on 26 January 2024, at El Domo del Code Jalisco in Guadalajara.
 He won the bout by TKO in the first round at 2 minutes and 59 seconds.

 Medina faced Alexis Molina Aguirre for the WBO Latin American Bantamweight Championship on 22 November 2024, in Guadalajara, Jalisco.
 He won the bout by TKO in 1 minute and 4 seconds of the 5th round and successfully capturing the title.

 WBO Bantamweight Championship

 Medina vs. Takei

 Medina challenged Yoshiki Takei for the WBO bantamweight title on 14 September 2025, at the Aichi International Arena in Nagoya, Japan.
 He upset the odds and won the bout by TKO in the fourth round, winning the world title in the process.

+Medina vs. Curiel

+Medina successfully defended the title with a unanimous decision win over Adrian Curiel at Domo Alcalde in Guadalajara, Mexico, on 6 February 2026.